KayTrust/proof-of-existence/eip-proof-of-existence.md

 ---

 ## Simple Summary
-This EIP defines a generic interface to prove/verify that a given document existed at a certain point in time, by recording its hash in an Ethereum blockchain.
+This EIP defines a generic interface to prove/verify that a given content existed at a certain point in time, by recording it in an Ethereum blockchain.
+The content will typically be the hash of a document, although it could be anything.

 ## Abstract
 It is often necessary to prove that a certain content already existed at some point.
 Use cases are varied and include intellectual property or insurance claims.
 As a secondary feature, it is often desirable to easily tell *who* claimed a given content first, although it is always possible to include that information in the document itself.

-The approach is to provide a standard interface to associate a timestamp and author's address to a given hash.
-Additionally, a standard event name is defined, which allows any observer to search for a given hash without having to trust the logic of a specific contract.
+The approach is to provide a standard interface to associate a timestamp and author's address to a given content, typically representing the hash of a larger document.

+Additionally, a standard event name is defined, which allows any observer to search for a timestamped content without having to trust the logic of any specific contract.

 ## Motivation
 Project often face the need to prove that a specific content existed.
 In fact that is one of the most obvious uses for a blockchain.
 Unfortunately, although the goal is shared and simple, there is no standard interface to achieve that simple task, which leads to many similar yet incompatible initiatives.
 This specification aims to unify those efforts.